SalikLP/classification-of-encrypted-traffic/README.md

 Professor [Ole Winther](http://cogsys.imm.dtu.dk/staff/winther/) has been supervisor for this master thesis.
 Alex Omø Agerholm from [Napatech](https://www.napatech.com/) has been co-supervisor for this project.

-In this thesis we examine and evaluate different ways of classifying encrypted network traffic using neural networks.
-For this purpose we create a dataset with a streaming/non-streaming focus.
+In this thesis we examined and evaluated different ways of classifying encrypted network traffic by use of neural networks.
+For this purpose we created a dataset with a streaming/non-streaming focus.
 The dataset comprises seven different classes, five streaming and two non-streaming.
 The thesis serves as a preliminary proof-of-concept for Napatech A/S.

-The most desirable approach for Napatech is to classify individual packets upon arrival.
-Our experiments show that this approach is infeasible due to the content being encrypted and therefore without any distinguishable information.
-We therefore propose a novel approach where the unencrypted parts of network traffic, namely the headers are utilized.
+We propose a novel approach where the unencrypted parts of network traffic, namely the headers are utilized.
 This is done by concatenating the initial headers from a session thus forming a signature datapoint as shown in the following figure:

 <img src="https://saliklp.github.io/plots/Header-datapoint.png" alt="Header datapoint" width="50%">

+The datasets created by use of the first 8 and 16 headers are available in the datasets folder in this repository.
 We explored the dataset by running t-SNE on the concatenated headers dataset.
-As can be seen in the figure below the classes
+As can be seen in the t-SNE plot below, which shows all the individual datasets merged, it seems possible to perform classification of individual classes.

 <img src="https://saliklp.github.io/plots/t-SNE_16headers_all_merged_perplexity30.png" alt="t-SNE plot" width="50%">